ViktoriaThmrv/mental-health-survey/Project.md

 This query counts the total number of respondents who have sought treatment for mental health issues.

 #### Query Explanation
-It works by first filtering the rows from the `mental_health_survey` table where the `treatment` column equals `Yes`.
+This query works by first filtering the rows from the `mental_health_survey` table where the `treatment` column equals `Yes`.
 Then, it counts the occurrences of these filtered rows using the `COUNT()` function.
 It assigns the result to the alias `total_respondents_with_treatment`, providing the count of respondents who reported receiving treatment for mental health issues.

 ```sql
 SELECT COUNT(treatment) AS total_respondents_with_treatment